sugarlabs/GSoC/Ideas-2025.md

 **Description**<br>

-Sugar 0.120 runs on GTK3 and needs to be ported to GT4, we need to port Sugar and it's core activities to support GTK4 before GTK3 gets to its EOL.
+Sugar 0.120 runs on GTK3 and needs to be ported to GT4, we need to port Sugar and its core activities to support GTK4 before GTK3 gets to its EOL.

 **Project Task Checklist**